Synthetixio/synthetix/docs/contracts/FeePool.md

 ## Description

+**Old:** FeePool.sol: Understands fee information for Synthetix.
+As users transact, their fees are kept in 0xfeefeefee... and stored in XDRs.
+Allows users to claim fees they're entitled to.

 A contract for managing and claiming fees.
 Note that most logic related to of the transfer fee related logic is superfluous, as the transfer fee rate is 0.

 * SIP-2: Eliminates fee penalty tiers and replaces them with a flat 100% penalty if above a target ratio.